Performers College

-Performers College is an independent, co-educational college specialising in performing arts.
-It is based across four sites in Birmingham, Brighton, Essex and Manchester.
+Performers College is a specialist performing arts college and part of BIMM University, operating across four campuses in Birmingham, Brighton, Essex, and Manchester.
+The college provides vocational training in dance and musical theatre.

 Overview

+Performers College is a specialist performing arts college and part of BIMM University, operating across four campuses in Birmingham, Brighton, Essex, and Manchester.
+The college provides vocational training in dance and musical theatre.

-Performers College an independent college, providing vocational training in dance and musical theatre.
-Key areas of study include ballet, tap, jazz and contemporary dance, singing and drama.
-The college operates a three year professional vocational course leading to the National Diploma in Professional Musical Theatre, a further education qualification validated by Trinity College, London and placed at Level 6 on the National Qualifications Framework.
+Key areas of study include ballet, tap, jazz, and contemporary dance, singing, drama, and theatre production.
+The college offers three-year BA (Hons) degree courses in Acting, Musical Theatre, and Dance, validated by BIMM University.
+Professional diplomas validated by Trinity College, London are offered in Musical Theatre and Dance, and Professional Dance.
+Postgraduate MA programmes in Choreography, Professional Performance, and Theatre Directing are also available.

-The college also offers 3 year degree courses in Musical Theatre and Acting, validated by BIMM University.
+These professional diplomas are further education qualifications placed at Level 6 on the National Qualifications Framework.

-Performers College has a history of feeding artists into West End theatre, dance companies and other areas of the entertainments industry.
-It is one of 21 schools selected to allocate Dance and Drama Awards, a government funded scholarship scheme to subsidise the cost of professional dance, drama and musical theatre training at leading institutions.
+Performers College has a history of graduates working in West End theatre, dance companies, and other areas of the entertainment industry.
+It is one of 21 schools selected to allocate Dance and Drama Awards, a government-funded scholarship scheme to subsidise the cost of professional dance, drama, and musical theatre training at leading institutions.

 The college is an approved centre for the Imperial Society of Teachers of Dancing and is authorised to offer nationally recognised qualifications in dance teaching.
-The college is accredited to the Council for Dance Education & Training and is inspected by Ofsted as part of its role as a provider of Dance and Drama Awards.
+The college is accredited by the Council for Dance Education & Training and is inspected by Ofsted as part of its role as a provider of Dance and Drama Awards.

+History

 In 2019 Performers College became part of BIMM University.

-In 2021 Performers College announced that they would be opening a second campus in Birmingham.
+In 2021 Performers College announced the opening of a second campus in Birmingham.

 In 2024 Performers College merged with the Institute for Contemporary Theatre, expanding into Brighton and Manchester.